emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 - Ensuring that text can be resized for users with [visual disabilities][visual-accessibility] means that it can also be shared during a meeting or within a screen share.

 In addition to this list, improving accessibility specifically for users with [cognitive disabilities][cognitive-accessibility] has very wide-reaching value.
-- Navigation that is simple and consistent makes content more discoverable to ALL users.
+- Navigation that is simple and consistent makes content more discoverable to **all** users.
 - Clear, focused, consistent messaging is valuable marketing.
 - Avoiding distractions and using white space to focus attention creates a deeper and more memorable impression.